belgianmobileid/doc/directIntegration/authentication.md

   <li>response using the <code>application/json</code> media type</li>
 </ul>

-This is a standard for data communication that’s easy to read for humans as well as machines.
 Alongside the type of response an HTTP status code is sent that shows whether the request was successful or not.
 If it was not, you can tell by the code and the message in the response what went wrong, why it went wrong and whether there is something the partner can do about it.

 ### A successful response